jqnatividad/ckanext-officedocs/README.md

 Q: It doesn\'t work, my documents aren\'t previewing

-A: For this extension to work, the documents to be previewed must be accessible to the wider internet, and will only work if you use a hostname, and not just an IP address.
+A: For this extension to work, the documents to be previewed must be accessible to the wider internet (i.e. the Dataset Package is PUBLIC, not PRIVATE), and will only work if you use a hostname, and not just an IP address.